Valafi/UE5-Style-Guide/README.md

 It is at this point where if the master materials for both projects are incompatible in *any way*, you risk breaking possibly the entire material library for a project as well as any other dependencies that may have already been migrated, simply because assets were not stored in a top level folder.
 The simple migration of static meshes now becomes a very ugly task.
 </details>

 #### Reason 3.
-Samples, Templates, and Marketplace Content Are Risk-Free <a name="content-structure--top-level--content-packs"></a>
+Samples, Templates, and Marketplace Content Are Risk-Free

-An extension to [Reduce Migration Conflicts](#content-structure--top-level--migration), if a team member decides to add sample content, template files, or assets they bought from the marketplace, it is guaranteed, as long your project's top-level folder is uniquely named, that these new assets will not interfere with your project.
+An extension to reducing migration conflicts, if a team member decides to add sample content, template files, or assets they bought from the marketplace, it is guaranteed, as long your project's top-level folder is uniquely named, that these new assets will not interfere with your project.

 You can not trust marketplace content to fully conform to the [top level folder rule](#content-structure--top-level).
 There exist many assets that have the majority of their content in a top level folder but also have possibly modified Epic sample content as well as level files polluting the global `Content` folder.

 When adhering to the [top level folder rule](#content-structure--top-level), the worst marketplace conflict you can have is if two marketplace assets both have the same Epic sample content.
 If all your assets are in a project specific folder, including sample content you may have moved into your folder, your project will never break.

 #### Reason 4.
-DLC, Sub-Projects, and Patches Are Easily Maintained <a name="content-structure--top-level--expansions"></a>
+DLC, Sub-Projects, and Patches Are Easily Maintained

 If your project plans to release DLC or has multiple sub-projects associated with it that may either be migrated out or simply not cooked in a build, assets relating to these projects should have their own separate top level content folder.
 This make cooking DLC separate from main project content far easier.
 Sub-projects can also be migrated in and out with minimal effort.
 If you need to change a material of an asset or add some very specific asset override behavior in a patch, you can easily put these changes in a patch folder and work safely without the chance of breaking the core project.
 </details>